bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Config settings](images/terraform_cloud_config_settings.png "Config settings")

-Select “Configure variables” and add your AWS Account and Access Keys as environment variables called `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Select “Configure variables” and under "Workspace variables" add your AWS Account and Access Keys as environment variables called `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 If you are at an AWS event and using Event Engine, include your `AWS_SESSION_TOKEN`.
 If you aren’t sure where to find the keys, see [this guide](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).

 ![Add environment variables](images/terraform_cloud_env_variables.png "Add environment variables")